markhillard/Snap/README.md

 ###Base Styles###

 I've created a set of "sanitized" styles to get started with.
-Included is a modified CSS reset, neutral styles for typography, block &amp; inline quotations, links, lists, images, buttons and form elements as well as other miscellaneous "helper" classes.
+Included is a modified CSS reset, neutral styles for typography, block &amp; inline quotations, links, lists, images, buttons, and form elements as well as other miscellaneous "helper" classes.

 These are all inside a separate stylesheet, so just delete it if you'd like to start from scratch.